phR0ze/cyberlinux/docs/development/vscode/README.md

 3. Install and configure crate support:
    a.
 Install extension `Better TOML by bungcip`
    b.
 Install extension `crates by Seray Uzgur`
+4. Configure Rust Analyzer to not show automatic types

 ### Rust tasks <a name="rust-tasks"></a>
 If you use a `workbench.action.tasks.runTask` in your keybindings it points to your local